nh-server/switch-guide/docs/extras/nandrestore.md

 	1. Launch the latest Hekate payload on your Switch.
 	2. Navigate to `Tools` > `Backup eMMC` > `eMMC BOOT0 & BOOT1` and let it do its thing.
 	3. Wait for the process to complete.
 When it's completed, you now have a `backup/[8 Character NAND id]/restore` folder on your microSD card.
-Continue with step 1 of the guide.
+Continue with step 1 of the instructions below.

 1. Enter RCM and inject the Hekate payload.
     - If you use a modchipped Switch, you can simply just turn your Switch on with the Hekate payload renamed to `payload.bin` on the root of your SD.